 OSHA's final rule for outdoor dust suppression is unfortunately incomplete and potentially expensive.
-The rule states that material-handling workers need to frequently pause from their work to lightly spray water over storage piles and raw-material receiving areas for dust control, most likely using a hose.
+The rule states that material-handling workers need to frequently pause from their work to lightly spray water over storage piles and raw-materials receiving areas for dust control, most likely using a hose.

 Here's the problem: Sprayers (including hoses, sprinklers, water trucks, etc.) create droplets that are too large to offer actual dust suppression, due to the extremely small size of silica dust particles.
-It's an issue called the “slipstream effect.”
+It's an issue called the Slipstream Effect.

 The Slipstream Effect

-Though small, the airflow around a falling droplet (200μm to 1000μm in size) is actually strong enough to deflect and even lift a dust particle.
+Though small, the airflow around a falling droplet (200µm 10 1000µm in size) is actually strong enough to deflect and even lift a dust particle.
 That means the water sprayed from a conventional hose or water truck enables dust to literally "dance through the raindrops" and to avoid suppression.

 Trapping Silica Dust with Atomized Mist

 In fact, they collide with airborne dust particles and then drive them to the ground and seal them there.
 It's one of the few technologies that helps create safe and more compliant work sites by managing both airborne particle control and ground-level dust suppression.